jcisio/adventofcode2022/day09/problem.md

 So, there are 13 positions the tail visited at least once.

 Simulate your complete hypothetical series of motions.
 How many positions does the tail of the rope visit at least once?

+Your puzzle answer was 6090.

+The first half of this puzzle is complete!
+It provides one gold star: *